-How leukaemia affects you
+How leukaemia can affect you

 White blood cells help fight infection.
 But if your body makes abnormal white blood cells, they don’t work properly.
 So you are more likely to get infections and find it difficult to get rid of them.

-Abnormal white blood cells can build up in parts of the lymphatic system, such as the spleen and lymph nodes, making them swell.
+Abnormal white blood cells can build up in parts of the lymphatic system, such as the spleen and lymph nodes, making them bigger.
 They might build up in the liver.
 This can make your tummy (abdomen) swell and feel uncomfortable.
 The leukaemia cells can also spread to the brain, and the testicles in men.